 In the massive case we also find representations similar to the continuous spin particles.
-We will call massive particles those with $m^2>0$ and tachyonic particles those representations which have $m^2<0$.
+We will call massive particles those with $C_2>0$ and tachyonic particles those representations which have $C_2<0$.
 We could disregard tachyonic particles on the basis of lack of causality.
-However, we must recall that they are unitary representations of the Poincaré group and that nowadays they are interpreted as particles in an unstable situation that become massive particles when they reach a stable configuration.
+However, we must recall that they are unitary representations of the Poincaré group which can be interpreted as particles in an unstable situation that become massive particles when they reach a stable configuration.
 The Higgs particle is an example of such a framework.
 The unitary irreducible massive representations are

-where $s$ is an integer or half-integer.
-While the massive spin $s$ and the scalar tachyon are finite dimensional the remaining ones are infinite dimensional.
-These infinite dimensional massive representations were discussed in the oscillator formalism \cite{Metsaev:2016lhs} but, as argued before, they should also be naturally formulated as a field theory on a cotangent bundle as we will show.
+where $s$ is an integer or half-integer number.
+While the massive spin $s$ and the scalar tachyon have a finite number of degrees of freedom the remaining ones have an infinite number of them.
+They were discussed in the oscillator formalism \cite{Metsaev:2016lhs} but, as argued before, they should also be naturally formulated as a field theory on a cotangent bundle as we will show.